katarzynadutkowska/CMZ_data_explorer/README.md

 ```
 python Protostellar_objets.py
 ```
-The app will be available at `http://127.0.0.1:8050/` by default, but should always work with `http://localhost:8050/`.
-To leave the app just press `CTRL+C` in the terminal, where the app is running.
+The app will be available at `http://127.0.0.1:8050/` by default, but `http://localhost:8050/` should also work reliably.
+To stop the app, press `CTRL+C` in the terminal where it's running.

+When you're done working with the app, you can deactivate the environment with:
+`conda deactivate`
 ---

 ## 📁 Project Structure